 How to Apply for Academic Training

-Please note that students are required to pay a $100 processing fee for Academic Training.
+Please note that students are required to pay a $100 or $150 processing fee for Academic Training.

 The required documents for all academic training applicants are as follows:

 1) Academic Training Authorization Request